plotly/plotly.py/doc/python/renderers.md

 > To be precise, figures will display themselves using the current default renderer when the two following conditions are true.
 First, the last expression in a cell must evaluate to a figure.
 Second, `plotly.py` must be running from within an `IPython` kernel.

-**In many contexts, an appropriate renderer will be chosen automatically and you will not need to perform any additional configuration.** These contexts include the classic [Jupyter Notebook](https://jupyter.org/), [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) (provided the `plotlywidget` JupyterLab extension is installed), [Visual Studio Code notebooks](https://code.visualstudio.com/docs/python/jupyter-support), [Google Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb), [Kaggle](https://www.kaggle.com/kernels) notebooks, [Azure](https://notebooks.azure.com/) notebooks, and the [Python interactive shell](https://www.python.org/shell/).
+**In many contexts, an appropriate renderer will be chosen automatically and you will not need to perform any additional configuration.** These contexts include the classic [Jupyter Notebook](https://jupyter.org/), [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/), [Visual Studio Code notebooks](https://code.visualstudio.com/docs/python/jupyter-support), [Google Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb), [Kaggle](https://www.kaggle.com/kernels) notebooks, [Azure](https://notebooks.azure.com/) notebooks, and the [Python interactive shell](https://www.python.org/shell/).

 Additional contexts are supported by choosing a compatible renderer including the [IPython console](https://docs.spyder-ide.org/ipythonconsole.html), [QtConsole](https://qtconsole.readthedocs.io/en/stable/), [Spyder](https://www.spyder-ide.org/), and more.